 Fajita veggies are super versatile and can be used in so many ways.
 Use in fajitas, as a side dish or as a topping on just about everything.
 Here are a few ideas…

 - Tex-Mex + Mexican Dishes: Use them as a filling or topping in all your favorite Tex-Mex or Mexican dishes like tacos, burritos, quesadillas and nachos.
+These Chicken Fajita Tacos are a delicious example.

 - Eggs: Add to omelets, scrambles and frittatas.